modestimpala/VotVChaosMod/README.md

 - Email, Hint, and Shop system for viewer interaction - users can send emails to the in-game computer, order items from the shop and send hints of specific types

 - Stylish In-game UI to display votes and ChaosMod status

+- New OBS Browser Overlay system to display real-time voting, for users who wish to be completely surprised by the Chaos!

 ## Community